levy5434/MessageAPI/README.md

 # MessageAPI

-Website which stores messages with views counter.
-Authenticated users can create messages, deletes them and updates which resets views counter.
-Any user is allowed to get a message, see it's content and view counter.
+Website which stores text messages  up to 160 characters with their views counter.
+Authenticated users can create messages, delete them and update which resets views counter.
+Any user is allowed to get a message, see it's content and views counter.

 Live version: http://krzycho5434.pythonanywhere.com/